Protect your Windows computer

 Use the latest version of your device's operating system (OS)

-• See the most updated version available
+• See the most updated versions available.

-• Update your operating system
+• Update your operating system.

 Learn why we recommend this

-New vulnerabilities in the code that runs your devices and apps are found every day.
-The developers who write that code cannot predict where they will be found, because the code is so complex.
-Malicious attackers may exploit these vulnerabilities to get into your devices.
 But software developers do regularly release code that fixes those vulnerabilities.
 That is why it is very important to install updates and use the latest version of the operating system for each device you use.
 We recommend setting your device to automatically update so you have one less task to remember to do.

 Learn why we recommend this